meghavarshini/DSF-template-compendium/analysis/logs/log2.md

 # MK-Learner Log Entry #1

 ### Rose:
-- Open Data vs open script
+- Open Science applications- hearing more from Nicole

 ### Bud:
 - Thinking more about standards for research in linguistics